 Architect, Writer, and Artist.

-Kyohei Sakaguchi, Japanese architect & artist, will join our festival for the US premiere screening of How to Build a Mobile House (July 27 Sat 1:30pm at NEW PEOPLE Cinema).
+Kyohei Sakaguchi, Japanese architect & artist, will join our festival for the US premiere screening of How to Build a Mobile House .
+(This show ended.)
 In the film, Sakaguchi’s embarks on a personal journey to meet an array of people living thought-provoking and self-sustainable lifestyles amidst the massive urban sprawl of Tokyo.

-Also, on July 28th (Sun) from 11:00am to 6:00pm, ‘How to build a Mobile House’ Do-It-Yourself Workshop will be held at an outside booth on Post Street (Admission is FREE – Brought to you by MUJI USA) during J-POP SUMMIT Festival.
+‘How to build a Mobile House’ Do-It-Yourself Workshop (This workshop ended.) will be held at an outside booth on Post Street (Admission is FREE – Brought to you by MUJI USA) during J-POP SUMMIT Festival.
 Festival goers can join (or just watch) Sakaguchi as he constructs an ingenious mobile garden house with workshop attendees that will be exhibited at the MUJI San Francisco retail store, MUJI SOMA, located at 540 9th Street, until the end of August when it will be auctioned.
 Proceeds will go to local organizations contributing to form a sustainable and green environment in the Bay Area.

 ● Talk Session at UC Berkeley